MileHacker Logo

 • Soviet-era Architecture:

-Dushanbe itself is a treasure trove of grand Soviet modernist architecture, along Rudaki Avenue plus around the city center.
+Dushanbe itself is a treasure trove of grand Soviet modernist architecture, along Rudaki Avenue and around the city center.

 • Haji Yaqub Mosque:

 One of Dushanbe's largest and most active mosques.
-Guests are appreciated, but dress modestly and remove shoes.
+Guests are welcome, but wear conservative clothing and remove shoes.

 • Dushanbe Synagogue:

 The only active synagogue in Tajikistan.
 Rebuilt in 2009.
-AN emblem of religious diversity.
+A symbol of religious diversity.

 • Victory Park (Park-i Pobeda):

-Situated on a hill looking out over the city.
+Situated on a hill with a view of the city.
 Features a World War II memorial.
 Panoramic views of Dushanbe, beautiful at sunset.

 • Shirkent Natural Park (Dinosaur Footprints):